clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ```
 SCVP_OUTPUT_PATH=/<some path>/SCVP_OUTPUT_PATH2 java -Dvss.configLocation=/<some path>/vss.properties -jar vss2.jar --scvp_profile lightweight -n 4.1.1 -c /<some path>/ValidCertificatePathTest1EE.crt --wantBacks BestCertPath
 ```
-Once the configuration file edits have been performed, the RUT’s certificate must be added to the `keystore.ks file` located in the `/usr/local/tomcat/conf folder`.
+Once the configuration file edits have been performed, the RUT’s certificate must be added to the `keystore.ks` file located in the `/usr/local/tomcat/conf` folder.
 If the RUT’s certificate is not handy and the RUT supports validation policy requests, the test client can be used to retrieve the certificate via the following command:

 ```
 java –jar vss2.jar –s /path/to/receive/certificate.der